Wyze Thermostat Review

-However, the Wyze did get off to a slightly rocky start in this metric.
+However, the Wyze got off to a slightly rocky start in this metric.
 We emailed a photo of our wire configuration to the manufacturer of each thermostat asking for guidance on how to set up.
 Not only did we experience quite a delay in getting a response, but the technical support team would not give us specific instructions for our installation — something many other manufacturers would.

 They also usually have an additional video for each step to show you exactly what to do if you get lost.
 The base plate also has an integrated level to ensure you don't mount it crooked.

-We also found the wifi setup to be quite easy.
+We also found the WiFi setup to be quite easy.
 You download the app and create an account on your phone, then connect to the thermostat via Bluetooth.